Welcome from all at the Parish Council.

 I retired recently from tutoring in Adult Education, which together with teaching English in Further Education formed the whole of my working life.
 My interests include reading, design, crafts and politics.

 If villagers wish to contact myself as clerk, or members of the Parish Council, our email is firstname.lastname@example.org

-2. Minutes of the Previous Meeting: Approved and signed as a true record.
+2. Minutes of the Previous Meetings: Both were approved and signed as a true record.

 3. Matters Arising:

-3.6 Battle's Over - A Nation's Tribute: This event occurs on Nov.
-11th 2018.
-CF to check with Richard Duffield about the use of a suitable field for the beacon.
+3.6 Battle's Over - A Nation's Tribute: CF still to check suitability of the field for the beacon.
+Action: CF